Multiple intracranial calcifications

-Concerning calcification is much less common and occurs in a variety of settings, such as:
+Concerning calcifications are much less common and occur in a variety of settings including 3:

 - previous cerebral insult